TeYuanLiu/teyuanliu.github.io/content/blog/javascript/javascript-introduction.md

 tags = ["javascript"]
 +++

-JavaScript was created as a browser-only language to integrate with HTML/CSS.
-Nowadays it is used not only in browsers but even in servers and cellphones.
+JavaScript was created as a browser-only language to integrate with HTML/CSS, but nowadays it is used on various devices.
 <!-- more -->

 ## Summary